-Join us for the third session in our higher education spring #WednesdayWebinar series.
-In this webinar our specialist panel will discuss the major changes from 2022 and those due to come into force in 2023 in relation to the management of building structural and fire safety introduced following the Grenfell Tower Fire by the Building Safety Act 2022 and the Fire Safety (England) Regulations 2022, and the implications these changes have for Universities.
-We will be looking at the core actions you need to consider and start working on now for both residential and non-residential buildings.
+In this webinar, our specialist building and fire safety risk experts Louise Mansfield, Louise Robling and Steven Eccles were joined by Andy Jackson, Fire Safety Manager at Coventry University, to discuss the major changes from 2022 and those due to come into force in 2023 in relation to the management of building structural and fire safety introduced following the Grenfell Tower Fire by the Building Safety Act 2022 and the Fire Safety (England) Regulations 2022, the implications these changes have for Universities, and how this works on the ground.
+Our panel looked at the core actions you need to consider and start working on now for both residential and non-residential buildings.

-The session will cover the implications of the new obligations for:
+The session covered the implications of the new obligations for:

 - Cost – who pays for remedial works?

-This session will be relevant for all higher education providers and specifically anyone in higher education involved in estates and facilities management, construction projects, health & safety, legal, compliance or risk management.
+This On Demand session will be relevant for all higher education providers and specifically anyone in higher education involved in estates and facilities management, construction projects, health & safety, legal, compliance or risk management.
+This was the third session in our higher education spring #WednesdayWebinar series.

-This is the third in our series of webinars that we’re hosting in March, which will cover a range of different topics across the higher education sector.
+This was the third in a series of webinars that we’re hosting in March, covering a range of different topics across the higher education sector.
 Our higher education specialists will be hosting our Wednesday Webinars from 12-1pm on 1, 8, 15 and 22 March.

 Other events in the HE Spring Webinar series include: